patagonia2019/radioaws/ios/README.md

 _Enable an entity to be used outside the defining module (target).
 You typically use open or public access when specifying the public interface to a framework._

 * Public. ...
 _Like open access level, public access level enable an entity to be used outside the defining module (target).
-But open access level allows us to subclass it from another module where in public access level, we can only subclass or overridde it from within the module it is defined_
+But open access level allows us to subclass it from another module where in public access level, we can only subclass or override it from within the module it is defined_
 `
 //module 1
 public func A(){}